Thyroid nodule

 • Hoarseness or voice changes

-• Symptoms of altered thyroid function such as fatigue, weight changes, or feeling unusually warm or cold
+• Symptoms of altered thyroid function such as fatigue, unexplained weight changes, feeling unusually warm or cold, or heart palpitations — if the nodule is affecting hormone production

 Large nodules may press on nearby structures, causing more noticeable discomfort.
 Symptoms can overlap with other common conditions, which is why testing is so important.
 It brings clarity.